Frequently asked questions

 The Australian Financial Complaints Authority (AFCA) is the new external dispute resolution scheme for financial services complaints.
-AFCA will start accepting complaints on 1 November 2018.
+AFCA started accepting complaints on 1 November 2018.
 You can learn more about AFCA at www.afca.org.au.

-(The Tribunal will continue to deal with complaints about superannuation that have been received on or before 31 October 2018.)
+(The Tribunal will continue to deal with complaints about superannuation that were received on or before 31 October 2018.)